-The Dove Canyon Tour is a full-on day out involving an abseil into the canyon, followed by six waterfall jumps and slides and a number of other obstacles.
+The Dove Canyon Tour is a full on day out involving an abseil into the canyon, followed by six waterfall jumps and slides and a number of other obstacles.
 No experience is necessary – just a reasonable level of fitness and ability to swim.

 The Lost World Canyon is a much easier and shorter option, great for families and available to participants aged at least eight.
 This one is all about getting up close and personal with nature.

-Tours depart from the Cradle Mountain Visitor Centre.
+Canyoning ours depart from the Cradle Mountain Visitor Centre.